tsgates/arch-wiki-markdown/wiki/Arch_Linux_System_Maintenance.md

     Sometimes these can cause problems when you update.

 -   Check the size of /var and clear pacman's cache once in a while.
-A useful tool to assist in this process is cacheclean.
+A useful tool to assist in this process is pkgcacheclean.

 Hardware
 --------